magicasaservice/vue-equipment/packages/plugins/MagicToast/index.md

-# Magic Toast
+# MagicToast

-A simple component and api to trigger toasts from anywhere
+MagicToast is a flexible collection of components paird with an API to trigger toasts from anywhere.

 ## Usage